andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 ---
 layout: post
 permalink: /big-problems-big-in-clauses-postgresql-ruby-on-rails
-title: 'Big Problems From Big IN Clauses with Ruby on Rails and PostgreSQL'
+title: 'Big Problems From Big IN lists with Ruby on Rails and PostgreSQL'
 hidden: true
 ---

 ## Introduction
-If you’ve created database-backed Ruby on Rails web applications or have used similar ORMs, you’ve probably ran across the performance problem we're covering in this post.

-In this post we're looking at a category of poorly performing SQL queries.
-Queries with "IN clauses" that have a big list of values tend to scale poorly, resulting in suboptimal planning choices, and causing trouble for users.
+If you’ve created web applications with relational databases before, using ORMs like Active Record, part of Ruby on Rails, you've likely dealt with performance problems in your database layer once you've reached a certain size of data and query volume.

+In this post, we're going to look at a specific type of problematic query pattern.

+For queries with "IN clauses", as data sizes grow, and their list of values gets big, these queries tend to perform very poorly, causing user experience problems or even partial outages in extreme cases.

-We'll dig into the reasons why, how you might be creating them via your ORM, and how you can find and fix them.
+We'll dig into the specific details of how these are constructed and why, how you might be creating them now, and how you can fix them.

-## IN clauses with a big list of values
+## `IN` clauses with a big list of values
 The technical term for values are a *parenthesized list of scalar expressions*.

-For example in the SQL query below, the IN clause portion is `WHERE author_id IN (1,2,3)` and the list of scalar expressions is `(1,2,3)`.
+For example in the SQL query below, the `IN` clause portion is `WHERE author_id IN (1,2,3)` and the list of scalar expressions is `(1,2,3)`.
 ```sql
 SELECT * FROM books
 WHERE author_id IN (1, 2, 3);